Healthy Snake Plant (Dracaena trifasciata) in bright indirect, also known as Snake Plant

 Process

-Divisions establish in 2-4 weeks.
-Leaf cuttings are slow, taking 2-3 months for roots and 6-12 months for new shoots.
+A practical check: divisions establish in 2-4 weeks.
+In practice, leaf cuttings are slow, taking 2-3 months for roots and 6-12 months for new shoots.

 Pitfalls

-Overwatering newly propagated plants causes rot.
-Planting leaf cuttings upside down prevents rooting.
+In practice, overwatering newly propagated plants causes rot.
+A practical check: planting leaf cuttings upside down prevents rooting.

 💡